Arik Armstead: Personal life

 Armstead is a Christian.
-Armstead and his wife, Melinda, have two daughters.
+Armstead and his wife, Melinda, have three daughters and are expecting a fourth child.
+Melinda Armstead is also a psychiatrist who specializes in child and adolescent psychiatry and runs her own practice called the Armstead Medical Group.

 Armstead's brother, Armond Armstead, played college football at USC and in the Canadian Football League.

 Armstead played in Chess.com's BlitzChamps, a rapid tournament for NFL players.
 He finished last in his group behind Larry Fitzgerald and Will Davis, and for personal reasons, he was not able to play the consolation game.
 As a result, the players split the $22,500 consolation prize fund equally amongst their charities.